Trinity College Dublin

 Evert Nasedkin

-Since April 2020 I am a doctoral student at the Max Planck Institute for Astronomy.
-I'm working with Paul Molliere and Laura Kreidberg to advance our understanding of exoplanet atmospheres and to improve the tools with which they study them.
-Working with the ExoGRAVITY team I use state-of-the-art instrumentation in order to determine atmospheric properties and evolutionary history of the HR 8799 system.
-To do this I help develop the retrieval tools for petitRADTRANS.
-After the launch of JWST, I am particularly interested in characterizing atmospheres in the mid infrared in order to better understand their cloud properties.
+Previously I completed my PhD at the Max Planck Institute for Astronomy, working with Paul Molliere and Laura Kreidberg.
+As part of the ExoGRAVITY team I used VLTI/GRAVITY in order to determine atmospheric properties and evolutionary history of the HR 8799 system.
+Check out the paper describing our results, or download the data and retrieval results from Zenodo yourself!
+After the launch of JWST, I am particularly interested in characterizing atmospheres in the mid infrared in order to better understand their cloud properties and dynamics.

 Apart from astronomy, I'm an avid musician and photographer, and enjoy travelling around the world to learn about new cultures and people.